< Previous standard ^ Up a level ^ Next standard >

 The standard is SDLC-method-agnostic: it does not mandate one or more specific development methods, approaches or stages but is written in a general manner to be applicable to them all.
 In this way, it complements other systems development standards and methods without conflicting with them.

 One of the key driving principles is that it is worth investing more heavily in specifying, designing, developing and testing software security controls or functions if they are reusable across multiple applications, systems and situations, albeit at the risk of propagating vulnerabilities more widely than might otherwise be the case.
-In a nutshell, “Do it properly, do it once, and reuse it”.
-The approach may seem a little idealistic, but some far-sighted organisations are already successfully using it: it is more than just an academic interest.
+In a nutshell, “Do it properly, once, and reuse”.
+The approach may seem a little idealistic, but some far-sighted organisations are already successfully using it: it is more than just an academic ideal.

-• Abstract: “ISO/IEC 27034 provides guidance to assist organizations in integrating security into the processes used for managing their applications.
+- Abstract: “ISO/IEC 27034 provides guidance to assist organizations in integrating security into the processes used for managing their applications.
 [Part 1] presents an overview of application security.
 It introduces definitions, concepts, principles and processes involved in application security.
 ISO/IEC 27034 is applicable to in-house developed applications, applications acquired from third parties, and where the development or the operation of the application is outsourced.”
+[Source: ISO/IEC 27034-1:2011]

-• Status: part 1 was published in 2011.
+- Status: the first edition of part 1 was published in 2011.
 Three minor corrections plus a revised figure were published in 2014 as a technical corrigendum.
-The corrected standard was confirmed in 2022. *
+The corrected standard was confirmed in 2022.*

 ISO/IEC 27034-2:2015 — Information technology — Security techniques — Application security — Part 2: organisation normative framework (first edition)

-• Abstract: “provides a detailed description of the Organization Normative Framework and provides guidance to organizations for its implementation.”
+- Abstract: part 2 “provides a detailed description of the Organization Normative Framework and provides guidance to organizations for its implementation.”
+[Source: ISO/IEC 27034-2:2015]

 ISO/IEC 27034-3:2018 — Information technology — Security techniques — Application security — Part 3: Application security management process (first edition)